 Recuperation and Healing

-The specific risks and the suitability of this procedure for a given individual can be determined only at the time of consultation with your cosmetic surgeon.
+The specific risks and suitability of this procedure for a given individual can be determined only at the time of consultation with your cosmetic surgeon.
+All surgical procedures have some degree of risk.
 Minor complications that do not affect the outcome occur occasionally.
-Major complications are rare.
+Major complications are unusual.